jigx-com/jigx-docs-examples/docs/Actions/action-list.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/_QIAeOQBiGMj4eE2lrAkM_dxwftvt0qk-ombng7ba1onrefreshiphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/_QIAeOQBiGMj4eE2lrAkM_dxwftvt0qk-ombng7ba1onrefreshiphone13blueportrait.png" size="78" width="1570" height="2932" position="center" caption="Action-list with onPress" alt="Action-list with onPress"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/_QIAeOQBiGMj4eE2lrAkM_dxwftvt0qk-ombng7ba1onrefreshiphone13blueportrait.png" size="78"  position="center" caption="Action-list with onPress" alt="Action-list with onPress"}
 :::

 :::VerticalSplitItem
 In this example, we have an action list with the onPress function in the list-item.
 The first action will color the last chosen item and the second action will sync our entity with the database and we can use them for further actions.

-**Example:
+**Example:**
-**See the full example of action-list in onPress in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/action-list/action-list-onPress.jigx" target="_blank">GitHub</a>.
-See the full example of action-list in onChange in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/action-list/action-list-onChange.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example of action-list in onPress in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/action-list/action-list-onPress.jigx).
+See the full example of action-list in onChange in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/action-list/action-list-onChange.jigx)
 :::
 ::::